gdc3000/wa_collisions/doc/Feature_Design_V1.md

 - For each use case, we plan to create on jypter notebook demo.
 - The demo will call the components which will by python method(s) that are within our vehicle_collisions/

 ### Where do more accidents occur in Seattle?

-Where should I avoid driving or living?
+    - Name: AnalyzeCrashLocations
+    - What it does?
+        - Read the data in from the source
+	- Produce a Jupyter notebook which does the following:
+		-Identifies hot spots for accidents
+		-Performs regression analysis accidents do determine if certain features are related to accidents
+		-Summarizes findings of analysis
+    - Input: CleanData output
+    - Output: Jupyter notebook
+    - How it connects to the use cases?

-Add description - to each
+        - Utilizes cleaned data to perform useful analysis.

-Assign: Geoff

 ### How does weather/climate effect driving?